XQueryInstitute/Course-Materials/error handling/README.md

 *N.B.
 You will also see FO (functions and operators) and SE (serialization errors) as two digit language codes*

 Using this information, we can decode some of the error identifier.
 The first two characters ```XP``` indicate that we have incurred an error in XPath.
-The second two characters ```TY``` tells us that we have caused a type error.
+The second two characters ```TY``` tell us that we have caused a type error.
 But what about our four digit code ````0004````?

 Here we need to read another W3C Document called the [XQuery and XPath Functions and Operators Error Codes Namespace Document](http://www.w3.org/2005/xqt-errors/).
 If we go to that document, we can look up the identifier of our error.
 It turns out that [XPTY0004](http://www.w3.org/TR/xpath-30/#ERRXPTY0004) is a pretty generic type mismatch error.

 The implementation tells us a little more about why this error occurred.
-We see that the implementation tells us that we cannot add an xs:integer and an xs:string together.
+We see that we cannot add an xs:integer and an xs:string together.

 The implementation also provides a line and column number for the error.
 This may not always accurately reflect where the error needs to be remedied.
-For example, in this case, the implementation identifies column 1 or ```3``` as the source of the problem.
+For example, in this case, the implementation identifies ```Line 3, column 1``` as the source of the problem.
 This is, of course, the xs:integer we tried to add to an xs:string.
 To fix this problem, we'd probably want to change the xs:string in column 6 to an xs:integer.

 ##Defensive Programming

 A leading idea of [defensive programming](http://en.wikipedia.org/wiki/Defensive_programming) is to make as few implicit assumptions about your code and data as practically possible.
 For instance, it is better not to assume that the input to a function will always have the expected type.
 Rather, try to make your assumptions explicit by checking the types of your function arguments and return values.
 Also, write code to test for and handle common error conditions.

-compare the difference between
+Compare the difference between

 ```xquery
 xquery version "3.0";